Ragura/dinkcreference/docs/functions/run-script-by-number.md

 <VersionInfo dink="< 1.08">

-If the procedure cannot be found it will still attempt to run the script, and will ruin the last procedure in the script.
+If the procedure cannot be found it will still attempt to run the script, and will run the last procedure in the script.

 </VersionInfo>